Nikon P950 vs Sony A6300

 The P950 writes its imaging data to SDXC cards, while the A6300 uses SDXC or Memory Stick PRO Duo cards.
 The A6300 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the P950 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix P950 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The P950 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon P950 Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the P950 and A6300 can be found, respectively, in the Nikon P950 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon P950 or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon Coolpix P950:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.